2013 All-Ireland Senior Hurling Championship final: Summary

 Clare got the opening score of the third minute with a point from Darach Honan. and were ahead by 0–12 to 0–10 at half time.
 After 40 minutes Conor Lehane scored the opening goal of the game with a shot past the goalkeeper from the right and into the net to make the score 1–10 to 0–14.

 Cork got a second goal in the 57th minute when goalkeeper Anthony Nash hit a 20-yard free to the net after Luke O'Farrell had been fouled.
 With seven minutes left on the clock, Cork captain Patrick Cronin hit a shot to the top left corner of the net to level the game.

 Patrick Horgan looked to have won it for Cork with a point in the last minute.

-Added on time of two minutes was already up when Clare right-back Domhnall O'Donovan received the ball out on the left before hitting the ball over the bar just as he was tacked to tie up the match.
+Added on time of two minutes was already up when Clare right-back Domhnall O'Donovan received the ball out on the left before hitting the ball over the bar just as he was tackled to tie up the match.

 The referee blew the final whistle after 2 minutes and 38 seconds to bring the match to a replay three weeks later.